-Atlantic Ocean.
-They had now been seven days on the march and had made but forty miles, and scarcely onemile west.
-Thus far their course had been almost due north toward the great desert of Sahara, and not toward the Atlantic Ocean.
-These five days had been utterly thrown away as far as progress in the right direction was concerned; not an inch had been gained, and the whole expedition was discouraged.
+On the 13th, the three hundred out of the seven hundred of his men branched off on their expedition.
+The marching now became not only monotonous but extremely painful, and so slow that it took a whole day's march to make a distance of nine miles-a rate of progress that Stanley saw very clearly would never bring him to the Atlantic Ocean.
+They had now been seven days on the march and had made but about forty miles, and scarcely one mile west.
+Thus far their course had been almost due north toward the great desert of Sahara, and not toward the Atlantic These five days had been utterly thrown away as far as progress in the right direction was concerned; not an inch had been gained, and the whole expedition was discouraged.
 The carriers of the boat begged Stanley to throw it away or go back to Nyangwe, while the Arab chiefs made no attempt to conceal their discontent, but openly gave vent to their disinclination to proceed any farther.
 Even the splendid barbarian dandy, Tipo-tipo, who prided himself on his superiority to all other Arabs, began to look moody; while the increasing sickness in the camp cast additional gloom over it.
-Huge serpents crossed their path, while all sorts of wild animals and vermin peopled the dense forest and swarmed around them.
+Huge serpents crossed their path, while all sorts of wild beasts and vermin peopled the dense forest and swarmed around them.

 On the 15th, they made but six miles and a half and yet, short as was the distance, it took the men carrying the boat twenty-four hours to make it, and all were so weary that a halt of an entire day was ordered, to let them rest.
 Added to all this, the forest became ten times more matted than before.
-Both the heavier timber and the undergrowth grew thicker and thicker, shutting out not only the light of the sun, but every particle of moving air, so that the atmosphere became suffocating and stifling.
+Both the heavier timber and the undergrowth.

+grew thicker and thicker, shutting out not only the light of the sun, but every particle of moving air, so that the atmosphere became suffocating and stifling.
 Panting for breath, the little army crawled and wormed itself through the interlacing branches, and when night came down were utterly disheartened.
 Even the elegant Tipo-tipo now gave out, and came to Stanley to be released from his engagement.
 It was in vain that the latter appealed to his honor, his pride and fear of ridicule should he now turn back to Nyangwe.
-But to every thing he could urge, the very sensible answer was returned: "If there is nothing worse than this before us, it will yet take us, at the rate we are going, a year to make the sixty marches and as long a time to return.
+But to everything he could urge, the very sensible answer was returned: "If there is nothing worse than this before us, it will yet take us, at the rate we are going, a year to make the sixty marches and as long a time to return.
 You are only killing everybody by your obstinacy; such a country was never made for decent men to travel in, it was made for pagans and monkeys."

-It is in such circumstances like these that those qualities which have made Stanley the most successful explorer of modern times exhibit themselves.
-Napoleon said, when speaking of troops "Even brave soldiers have their 'moment de peur,'" the time when he shrinks.
+It is in such circumstances like these that those qualities which have made Stanley the most successful explorer of modern times, exhibit themselves.
+Napoleon said, when speaking of troops, "Even brave soldiers have their 'moment de peur,'" the time when he shrinks.
 But this man seems an exception to this rule.
 To him the moment of fear never seems to come, for he never feels the contagion of example.
 He adheres to his resolution to go on if but a handful will stand by him.
-He seems impervious to the contagion that seizes others, and a panic in battle would sweep by him unmoved.
-After talking to Tipo-tipo for two hours, he finally got him to accompany him twenty marches farther.
+He seems imperious to the contagion that seizes others, and a panic in battle would sweep by him unmoved.
+After talking to Tipo-tipo for two hours, he finally got him to agree to accompany him twenty marches farther.